Housing in Aix

 - All program participants are required to live in IAU-arranged housing.

 Students in a host family receive daily breakfast and six dinners per week.
-Breakfast is a typical French-style meal and dinners vary by family, but students can be expected to be well-fed and are encouraged to communicate with their hosts about food preparation and planning as this can be a wonderful way to integrate into a French family!
-Students are responsible for their own lunches (daily) and for dinner on Sundays.
-Students will have access to wifi in their homestay.
+Breakfast is a typical French-style meal, and dinners vary by family, but students can be expected to be well-fed and are encouraged to communicate with their hosts about food preparation and planning as this can be a wonderful way to integrate into a French family!
+Students are responsible for their own lunches (daily) and for dinner one night per week (decided together by the student and the host).
+Students will have access to Wi-Fi in their homestay.
 Note that air conditioning is not common in homestays, so it should be an expectation that this will not be available.
+However, students may request a fan.

 PLEASE NOTE: Homestay and student residence apartment schedules are aligned with the IAU academic calendar.
 Students should be aware that they will need to vacate their housing arrangements during the December/January holiday period and at the conclusion of the Spring term in May.
 If a student is enrolled in a summer session, they will need to vacate their housing arrangements at the conclusion of that session in mid-July.